gravity-ui/uikit/src/components/lab/NumberInput/README.md

 ### End content

 Allows you to add content to the right of the control.
-Located to the right of the clear button added via `hasClear` property.
+Located to the right of the clear button added via `hasClear` property and inside-placed error icon.

 <!--LANDING_BLOCK
 <ExampleBlock